Category

 While you will need to keep certain records and documentation, most of OSHA’s requirements relate to training for your team.
 There are four elements of a successful and impactful safety training presentation:

-• Accuracy: Your information must be correct and up-to-date, relative to both OSHA standards and your company’s operations.
+• Accuracy: Your information must be correct and up to date, relative to both OSHA standards and your company’s operations.
 Be sure to review materials periodically, ensuring that you’ve kept up with new information.
 OSHA’s website also offers a comprehensive library of training resources you can integrate into your employee safety meetings.

 • Clarity: Presentations should always be clear and easy to understand for the intended audience.
 Avoid unnecessary technical jargon, superfluous data, and concepts that aren’t relevant.
 If your team members aren’t all fluent in English, provide translated resources with equally detailed information.